Vehicle complaints and investigations

 If you’re thinking of buying a second hand vehicle, visit the Citizens Advice web page on buying a used car for advice on what to look out for.

-If you are buying a car from an auction and are given the opportunity to attend but choose not to, you are waivering your consumer rights.
+If you are buying a car from an auction and are given the opportunity to attend but choose not to, you are waiving your consumer rights.

-If you’re in any doubt, just walk away!
+If you are in any doubt, just walk away!

 MOT tests

-If you have any query relating to MOT tests you can obtain help and information from the GOV.UK website.
+If you have any questions about MOT tests, visit the GOV.UK website.